Tea Processing Plant Project Report 2026: Industry Trends, Plant Setup, Machinery, Raw Materials, Investment Opportunities, Cost and Revenue

 • Dabur Ltd

-all of which operate large-scale facilities and serve end-use sectors such as food and beverages, pharmaceuticals, and cosmetics and personal care.
+all of which serve end-use sectors such as food and beverages, pharmaceuticals, cosmetics, and personal care.

-The processing process is a multi-step operation that involves several unit operations, material handling, and quality checks.
-Below are the main stages involved in the tea processing process flow:
+• Detailed Process Flow: The procedure process is a multi-step operation that involves several unit operations, material handling, and quality checks.
+Below are the main stages involved in the tea procedure process flow:

 • Unit Operations Involved